Valentine’s Day: Possibly the second-most dreaded day of the school year—after Halloween—for many teachers.

 for small chairs to keep us grounded.

-So many of our students come to us with their defenses up, whether from trauma, family dysfunction, negative school experiences, or for countless other reasons.
+So many of our students come to us with their defenses up, whether from trauma, family dysfunction, negative school experiences, or countless other reasons.
 Yet their attempt to protect themselves actually prevents them from healing.
 “Being less able to connect,” writes Fredrickson, “shuts you and your body out from registering and creating opportunities for positivity resonance, which are both life-giving and health-conferring.”

 Getting past these defenses can be incredibly difficult for educators, if not sometimes impossible.
 But the more teachers can provide caring classrooms where students experience positive emotions and connections, the more likely those defenses will just melt away.